‘Shadowhunters’ Star Isaiah Mustafa: Luke’s New Love Interest Is ‘Totally Out Of Left Field’

 So basically everyone’s got their hands full…

 Isaiah Mustafa: Oh, yeah.
 She does, too.
 Let’s just commend Lilith on a job well done on evil.
-She’s got evil petty much wrapped up in the Shadow World.
+She’s got evil pretty much wrapped up in the Shadow World.

 How does this season compare to the previous seasons?